 From the very start, allow your targets to set their own preferences, in the sign-up process.
 Ask questions to understand the new users and what they expect from you.

 Be a little curious, but don’t exaggerate.
 In most cases, less is more.
 If it is necessary, you can ask further questions as the new lead advances in the sales funnel.
 Moreover, you can use these pieces of information to help organize and segment your mailing lists.

 This is a great way to improve conversion rates and other KPIs related to the level of engagement.

 Validation of email lists

-When you have an email verifier for mailing lists, you protect your online reputation and deliverability.
+When you have an email verifier for mailing lists such as SafetyMails, you protect your online reputation and deliverability.

-The internet is a place full of dangers.
-Many people or even bots will try filling out your registration forms with fake or invalid information.
+The internet is a place full of dangers and many people or even bots will try filling out your registration forms with fake or invalid information.
 An email verifier will protect your domain from this undesired situation.

 Besides protection, the validation of email lists is great to avoid bounce emails, because it makes sure only real addresses get to your database.
 Few bounces are the same as having awesome deliverability, making you achieve a good evaluation by spam filters and ISPs.